stuerp/foo_vis_spectrum_analyzer/README.md

 v0.7.7.x, 2024-04-xx

-* Peak Meter
+* New: Left/Right and Mid/Side level meter.
+  * The left/right channel pair is selectable.
-  * Added: Separate peak and RMS level read outs.
+* Added: Separate peak and RMS level read outs to the peak meter.

 v0.7.6.2, 2024-04-17